 It’s become a cultural norm for couples to separate before a divorce.
 Some states even require couples to live apart before divorcing.
 Make no mistake…living apart is the superhighway to divorce.
 This is another example of how research contradicts “common-sense.”

 Living apart feels good because things often do get calmer.
-Couples often pay lip-service to the idea that their separation allows them to carefully consider their options.
+Couples usually pay lip-service to the idea that their separation allows them to consider their options carefully.
 But few rarely do.
 Therein lies the problem.